frederic-perez/AmE-dictionary/dictionary.md

 __daubed__ _A swastika was daubed on a science center window._
 __decaf__ Decaffeinated coffee.
 __decommits__
-__decry__ (decried; decrying) :three: _v_ Publicly denounce. _They decried human rights abuses._ _Ms.
+__decry__ (decried; decrying) :four: _v_ Publicly denounce. _They decried human rights abuses._ _Ms.
 Le Pen decried the family subsidies that immigrants receive just as native-born French people do._ _Democrats were decrying what they called a war on women._
 __defection__ _n_ Withdrawing support or help despite allegiance or responsibility. _Syn_ desertion, abandonment
 __deft__ :three: __1__ Neatly skilful and quick in one's movements. __2__ Demonstrating skill and cleverness. _Syn_ skilful _The script was both deft and literate._
 __deking__